Showing posts with label Gay Porn. Show all posts

 An unhappy ending.

 Now fully possessed by the sex demon, Jim goes to the nearest gay theater, the Gaiety Male Burlesk, which was managed by Cricket at the time.
 In the theater’s restroom Jim forces a guy to blow him (never mind that the guy pretty much offered to do so willingly).
 Jim then bends the guy over a sink and fucks him, breaking his neck and killing him the moment he cums.
-Another trick gets taken back to the apartment.
-After another forceful fuck (“Cum, you bitch!”), Jim stabs the guy in the ass with a screwdriver.
+Another trick gets taken back to the apartment, and after another forceful fuck (“Cum, you bitch!”), Jim stabs the guy in the ass with a screwdriver.
 Upon discovering the scene, a horrified John can no longer deny that his lover is possessed.

 A scruffily attractive Good Samaritan, who had come to John’s aid earlier when Jim assaulted him on the street and who remains by his side for the rest of the movie, has remarkable insight on the situation, even knowing from which antiques store John bought the cursed medallion.
 John and Scruffy immediately go searching for a priest to exorcise Jim.
 Panama Johnson is the unfortunate man of the cloth tasked with casting the demon out of young Jim’s body, getting a mouthful of piss for his trouble.
 God’s one weakness!
 But it turns out what God can’t fix, a flight of stairs can.